Josersanvil/killercoda-k8s-workshop-env/README.md

-# Killercoda environments for K8s Workshop
+# Killercoda scenarios for K8s Workshop

 This repository contains the definitions of the [Killercoda](https://killercoda.com/) scenarios for a Kubernetes Workshop